 Heat kills by taxing the human body beyond its abilities.
 In a normal year, about 175 Americans succumb to the demands of summer heat.
-In the planning area, there have been 53 deaths since 1998 due to extreme heat.xvii Of all the other natural hazards discussed in this Plan, only extreme cold kills more Americans annually.
+In the planning area, there have been 53 deaths since 1998 due to extreme heat.
+Americans annually.

 According to the NWS, the severity of heat-related disorders tends to increase with age.
-For example, heat cramps in a 17-year-old can become heat exhaustion for someone in his forties and may result in heat stroke for someone in his sixties.xviii Table 4.13.2 below describes the possible impacts to health from prolonged heat exposure.
+For example, heat cramps in a 17-year-old can become heat exhaustion for someone in his forties and may result in heat stroke for someone in his sixties.
+XiV Table 4.13.2 below describes the possible impacts to health from prolonged heat exposure.